ak-foster/FP2/source/index.rst

 * Lott, S. (2015) Chapter 3.
 Functions, Iterators, and Generators.
 In Functional Python Programming.

+* Ramalho, L (2015) Chapter 14: Iterables, Iterators, and Generators.
+In Fluent Python

 * The Iterator Protocol: How For Loops Work in Python

   | http://treyhunner.com/2016/12/python-iterator-protocol-how-for-loops-work/